MrDenchi/Portfolio/README.md

 · **Branding** - Branding was my first network server.
 It started off as a normal plot generator server, but expanded into a network.
 This server was not just me though.
 I had a lot of help from my partner at the time, "MEXIO".
 The server was passed down to a friend of both of us, and has hada lot of remakes and rebranding since then, but is now known as "FISHLERS".

+History And Experience With Skript:

+I started learning skript back in late 2020.
+I was done with needing other people to skript for me, and I wanted to become independent.
+It started simple with minehut tutorials, and a lot of errors, but it didn't take me long before I got the hang of it.
+I have now owned and developed a lot of servers, and I'm still an active developer to this day.